processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :   If this option is enabled, no messages are stored for a user until his client issued a MAM request, regardless of the value of the `default` option.
 Once the server received a request, that user's messages are archived as usual.

+`assume_mam_usage: if_enabled|on_request|never`

+:   This option determines how ejabberd's stream management code handles unacknowledged messages when the connection is lost.
+Usually, such messages are either bounced or resent.
+However, neither is done if ejabberd assumes those messages will be retrieved from the MAM archive.
+If the option is set to `if_enabled`, this is assumed whenever the user has a MAM archive.
+With `on_request`, this is only assumed if archiving was explicitly enabled by the client or by means of the `request_activates_archiving` option.
+The default is `never`.

 `cache_size: Integer`

 :   There is a cache which is used to improve performance for retrieving user's policy.
 This option will allow you to set the size of this cache.
 The default is 1000 items.